VokunGahrotLaas/inf-process/README.md

     throws inf::errno_error with a source_location, \
     the function name that set errno & the errno value.

+* Wrapping memfd_create/ftruncate on Unix & CreateFileMappingA on Windows with \
+    inf::shared_memory.

-* Wrapping mmap on Unix with inf::mmap.
+* Wrapping mmap on Unix & MapViewOfFile on Windows with inf::memory_map.

 ## TODOs